 3. Check Battery Life of Paired Bluetooth Devices

 Once everything is set up to your liking, it’s all done.
 You can now open the BatON app whenever a Bluetooth device is connected.
 You can check your notification shade to see the battery level depending on your settings.

 Not all Bluetooth accessories will report the battery percentage.
 This is especially true for older products, some accessories won’t report their battery percentages, such as 20%, 50%, or 100%.
 This means that they will not report the next range until they reach that threshold.

 Don’t overcharge your headphones.
-They only need a few hours to fully charge, usually 2 to 3 hours but occasionally as low as 45 minutes.
-Don’t charge your headphones for more than you need or for longer than it is necessary.
+They just require a few hours to fully charge, usually 2 to 3 hours but sometimes as little as 45 minutes.
+Don’t charge your headphones for more than you need or for longer than is necessary.
 For example, don’t leave your headphones plugged in overnight.

 Ideally, your electronic devices should be charged between 20% to 80%.
 You can decrease your battery life by letting the charge rise and fall beyond this limit.

-You can turn your Bluetooth headphones off when not in use.
-While it won’t extend the battery life of your Bluetooth headphones overall, this will help you with your day-to-day usage.
+You can turn your Bluetooth device off when not in use.
+While this will not increase the total battery life of your device, it will help you with day-to-day usage.